-In the opinion of Bond Counsel and subject to the qualifications described herein, interest on the Series 43 Bonds is not includable in gross income for federal income tax purposes, is exempt from all income taxes of the State of North Carolina, and will not be treated as a preference item for purposes of computing the alternative minimum tax imposed by the Code on certain taxpayers.
-See "TAX TREATMENT" herein for additional information including information regarding the tax treatment of the Series 43 Bonds.
+In the opinion of Bond Counsel and subject to the qualifications described herein, interest on the Series 50 Bonds is not includable in the gross income of the owners thereof for federal income tax purposes and is exempt from all income taxes of the State of North Carolina.
+Interest on the Series 50 Bonds will not be a specific item of tax preference for purposes of the federal alternative minimum tax imposed by the Code; however, for tax years beginning after December 2022, interest on the Series 50 Bonds held by certain corporations is included in the computation of "adjusted financial statement income" for purposes of computing the federal alternative minimum tax on such corporations.
+See "TAX TREATMENT" herein for additional information including information regarding the tax treatment of the Series 50 Bonds.